-- Complete Random Selection immediately after internal moderation has been completed.
-Random Selection: Sancta Maria College uses the Kamar Student Management Random Student Selection process.
-(See separate instructions to complete this process to identify student work for External Moderation. - 2.
-Highlight the names of the 8 students (Achievement Standard) or 4 students (Unit Standards) whose work needs to be kept for External Moderation. - 3.
-External Moderation Documents for each standard should contain: - Work from the student's identified - Student Assessment Information - Marking Schedule - Exemplars and any other material you used to help determine your grades - 4.
-Bag all above external moderation documents in a clear bag and label this bag with the standard, version number, year of completion. - 5.
-Stored in a secure/locked place. - 6.
-At the start of the academic year Heads of Departments will be given a list of the standards required for External moderation. - Heads of Departments in consultation with the Teachers in charge of the course will complete the External Moderation cover sheet that will be sent to you for each required standard. - 8.
-Place a hard copy of this cover sheet with all the external moderation documents (Step 3). - 9.
-Hand all work to Data Manager/Principal's Nominee before due date.
+- 10. Highlight the names of the 8 students (Achievement Standard) or 4 students (Unit Standards) whose work needs to be kept for External Moderation. - 11.
+External Moderation Documents for each standard should contain: - Work from the student's identified - Student Assessment Information - Marking Schedule - Exemplars and any other material you used to help determine your grades - 12.
+Bag all above external moderation documents in a clear bag and label this bag with the standard, version number, year of completion. - 13.
+Stored in a secure/locked place.